CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

 In this lab, you learned how to:

-- Assign workspace Viewer roles to users.
+- Assigned workspace Viewer roles to users.
-- Apply dynamic data masking (DDM) to protect sensitive columns.
+- Applied dynamic data masking (DDM) to protect sensitive columns.
-- Configure row-level security (RLS) to restrict data access.
+- Configured row-level security (RLS) to restrict data access.
-- Implement column-level security (CLS) for granular control.
+- Implemented column-level security (CLS) for granular control.
-- Grant and manage SQL granular permissions using T-SQL.
+- Granted and managed SQL granular permissions using T-SQL.

 ## You have successfully completed the lab